Beyond the 4 C:s

 Symmetry

-Symmetry describes the variations of the parameters that determine the diamond’s proportions.
-Such proportions can be lacking roundness, variation in crown heigh/pavilion depth, table is off-center or not parallel with the girdle, girdle thickness or misalignment.
+Symmetry describes the variations of the parameters in the diamond’s proportions.
+Such proportions may be a lack of roundness, variation in crown height/pavilion depth, that the table is staggered or not parallel to the culet, or an uneven girdle.

 Grading system: